 If you’re asking the question, ‘What in the world is floral foam?’ then keep reading!
 Floral foam, or Oasis, is the green styrofoam material that many florists use as the base of floral arrangements.
 Essentially, floral foam is a non-biodegradable plastic.
 Not only is floral foam terrible for the environment, it also contains toxic chemicals like formaldehyde and carbon black that can harm the florist and anyone who handles the stuff.
 Naturally, you’ll want to avoid flower foam if you are intent on carrying out eco-friendly wedding planning.
 Ask your wedding florist if they use a new version of floral foam that is biodegradable or if they can use other eco-friendly alternatives.

 Don’t want to pay for delicate flowers that will eventually wilt and die?
 FauxReal Flowers rents out gorgeous bouquets, centerpieces and other decorative items.
 You’d never guess that FauxReal’s blooms aren’t the real thing, and you don’t have to worry about the sustainability of your floral designs!

 Tip No. 6 – Ask Your Stationer to Use Recycled Paper Products

 Choosing a wedding date and sending out save-the-dates and invitations is one of the first tasks that should be on your wedding planning timeline.
 This is also an easy time to prioritize eco-friendly wedding planning.
 Ask your stationer to use recycled paper for your custom wedding invitation designs.
-Odds are, you won’t even be able to see the difference in the recycled paper and traditional paper product options.
+Odds are, you won’t even be able to see the difference in recycled paper from traditional paper product options.
 All of the paper that goes into wedding invitation suites, ceremony programs and reception menus adds up quickly.
 Bonus points to any couple who skips paper products entirely by creating a wedding website online or by sending e-invites!

 Tip No. 7 – Choose Eco-Friendly Wedding Favors